 When in the initial planning stages of a move, it can be very easy to fall into the trap of being overwhelmed by the sheer variety and options available.
 Unscrupulous suppliers may even attempt to take advantage of first-time movers or stressed out customers by trying to sell more products than the client really needs.
 Armed with the knowledge of what’s available and what is applicable to their specific move, business or home owners can be selective, yet still find the appropriate supplies.

-Whether storing household seasonal items or storing large amounts of commercial materials for a long distance move, containers and crates are important packing and moving supplies.
+Whether storing household seasonal items or large amounts of commercial materials for a long distance move, containers and crates are important packing & moving supplies.
 Made of either plastic or wood, most storage crates are sealable and block out pests as well as weather.
 Some companies can even create custom crates for items that need protection but can’t be boxed.

 To secure and seal each box, the right type of tape is necessary.
 Packing or shipping tape is best for sealing and reinforcing the boxes for the move.
 Masking tape can be used to label the boxes, as it is easy to write on and removes easily without damaging the boxes, should they be reused.
 Duct tape may be useful to have on hand as well.
 It is extremely sticky and leaves residue, but is extraordinarily strong, making it very useful for patching holes, or taping down and securing items during transit.